 - Increase learnability & discoverability for new and infrequent users (most common persona)

 - Increase familiarity, and thus ease of adoption, for existing Autodesk customers who could benefit from adding simulation to their design workflows

-Before undertaking a large-scale UI redesign, we had to ask ourselves a number of questions and choose the appropriate methods.
+Before undertaking this potentially disruptive redesign, we had to ask a number of questions and choose appropriate methods.

 - How are users interacting with our product or similar products?
 What is working?
 What isn’t?

 - How often are commands used?
 In what order?